MikeDre/tt-event-selector/README.md

 # TT Event Selector
 A simple dropdown event selector component that presents the IDs of selected events.
-I have included a preview of suggested additional features to please click 'Show addtional features' to toggle (these are not functional, please see Future Roadmap for full list of suggestions).
+I have included a preview of suggested additional features, please click 'Show addtional features' to toggle (these are not functional, please see Future Roadmap for full list of suggestions).

 View online: https://tt-event-selector.vercel.app/